Sony MDR-EX800ST Review

 Packaging and Accessories (Score: 5/10)

-There isn’t much to look at here, the unit came in white box and inside the box, there is a carrying case and a set of tips included.
+There isn’t much to look at here, the unit came in a white box and inside the box, there is a carrying case and a set of tips included.
 The box may look shady and some might doubt its authenticity but no worries, it is meant to be like that.
-At the back and at the top of the white box, there should be a printed label saying “MDR-EX800ST” and a bunch of japanese characters.
+At the back and at the top of the white box, there should be a printed label saying “MDR-EX800ST” and a bunch of Japanese characters.

-Overall, the experience was kind of underwhelming given the price as compared to modern day offerings (like the Moondrop KXXS) but it is simple and includes the essentials so I will give it a pass since the main value comes from sound.
+Overall, the experience was kind of underwhelming given the price as compared to modern-day offerings (like the Moondrop KXXS) but it is simple and includes the essentials so I will give it a pass since the main value comes from sound.